Skip to Content

 Visiting Pozo Azul is free.
 However, if you are taking a motorbike, you'll need to pay 3,000 pesos to park it, and 5,000 if you have a car.

-Immediately to the left of the restaurant, you'll see a boom gate which serves as the entrance to the short hiking trail.
+Immediately to the left of the restaurant, we saw a boom gate which serves as the entrance to the short hiking trail.
+This is the start of the trail.

 Again, you'll often find moto-taxi drivers at the top, offering to take you down all the way to the falls for 10,000 pesos.
 However, the walk itself is quite quick and generally very easy.

-Follow this obvious dirt road and avoid any detours.
-There are signs at all the intersections stating "Propiedad Privada", so you really can't go off course.
+We followed this obvious dirt road and avoided any detours.
+There were signs at all the intersections stating "Propiedad Privada", so you really can't go off course.

 The trail is also quite wide, with leafy jungle on all sides, offering shade and a comfortable walk.
 Additionally, there are sections with beautiful bamboo and a few snack shops along the way as well.